Survival of the fittest.

 so proud of my little dude ... pic.twitter.com/j5j61vQxP0— hardmaru (@hardmaru) July 23, 2017

 Below are a few links to information related to evolutionary computing which I found useful or inspiring.

-Image Credits of Bears Falling off a Cliff.
+Image Credits of Lemmings Jumping off a Cliff.
 Your results may vary when investing in ICOs.